 AD: This post was sponsored by Barbour.

-Imagine this: I’m standing on the edge of a landslip.
-It could be anywhere but — without a doubt — this is stereotypical Scotland.
+Imagine this: I’m standing on the edge.
+It could be anywhere but — without a doubt — this is Scotland.
 From where I am above the slopes and scree, huge cliffs tower to my left.
 Hills roll to the right.
 Drumlins disappear before me.
 Welcome to tartan country.

-Back in February, I was invited to journey north for three days with Barbour and fellow Instagram aficionado Rab (@itsrab) to celebrate the launch of SS17 #BarbourTartan.
-Not only did this involve visiting some of the Scottish Highlands’ most stunning spots (more on that ‘landslip’ later) but it also involved me being in front of the camera for a change… Scary stuff eh?!
+Not only did this involve visiting some of the Scottish Highlands’ most stunning spots (more on that later) but it also involved me being in front of the camera for a change.

-So if you’d like to discover how to hit the Highlands in three days (taking in some of the jaw-dropping scenery us Scots have on our doorsteps) whilst seeing behind the scenes of a Barbour campaign shoot, then get scrolling!
+So if you’d like to discover how to hit the Highlands in three days (taking in some of the jaw-dropping scenery us Scots have on our doorsteps) whilst seeing behind the scenes of a Barbour campaign shoot, then start scrolling.